joshmorgan1000/UTKH/THEORY.md

    $r \to 0$: As the orbital radius approaches zero, $w_c$ and $\nu_c$ approach infinity.

    This proves mathematically through general relativity, that two photons can create a "mass-like" curvature of spacetime, even though the system is entirely energetic.
-A **Kutonic System** describes a similar situation that is applied to multiple photons of orbit, e.g. Lagrangian points.
+A **Kutonic System** describes a similar situation that involves multi-bodied orbital systems.

-The novelty of UTKH is that it proposes what we observe to be particles are actually stable configurations of kinetic energy, which UTKH refers to as a **kuton** or a **kutonic system**.
+   One of the primary novelties of UTKH is that it proposes what we observe to be particles are actually stable configurations of kinetic energy, which UTKH refers to as a **kuton** or a **kutonic system**.

 ### Kutonic Systems and the Emergence of Particles <a href="#co-orbital-systems-and-the-emergence-of-mass"></a>